oblique63/Backbinder.js/README.md

 # Backbinder.js

-A small [Backbone](http://backbonejs.org) extension that provides a collection of helper methods and binds components together to make for a leaner, more streamlined workflow when working with Backbone apps.
+A small [Backbone](http://backbonejs.org) extension framework that provides a collection of helper methods and binds components together to make for a leaner, more streamlined workflow when working with Backbone apps.